Deeakron/COMP-523-J/journal.md

 ---

 ### Meetings
+* Client Meeting - Wednesday, September 2nd - 1:15 PM - Nathan, Matthew, Luke, and Vernon
 * Assignment 2 Meeting - Monday, August 31st - 4:00 PM - Nathan, Matthew, and Luke

 ---

 ### Journal Entries
+#### September 2nd
+* Client Meeting
+  - Discussed what client is looking for
+  - Decided a plan of action
+  - End result will be an intermediary between users and currently implemented solution
+  - Additional desires discussed, such as real-time display of results

 #### August 31st
 * Assignment 2 Meeting